keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ## SLIs & SLOs via Dynatrace Dashboard

 Based on user feedback we learned that defining custom SLIs via the `sli.yaml` and then defining SLOs via `slo.yaml` can be challenging as one has to be familiar with the Dynatrace Metrics v2 API to craft the necessary SLI queries.

 As dashboards are a prominent feature in Dynatrace to visualize metrics, it was a logical step to leverage dashboards as the basis for Keptn's SLI/SLO configuration.

-*rocket* If *dynatrace-service* parses your dashboard, it will generate an `sli.yaml` and `slo.yaml` and uploads it to your Keptn configuration repository.
+If *dynatrace-service* parses your dashboard, it will generate an `sli.yaml` and `slo.yaml` and uploads it to your Keptn configuration repository.
 It will also upload the `dashboard.json`.

 ### How dynatrace-service locates a Dashboard

-As explained earlier - the *dynatrace-service* gives you two options through the *dashboard* property in your `dynatrace.conf.yaml`
+As explained earlier, the *dynatrace-service* gives you two options through the `dashboard` property in your `dynatrace.conf.yaml`

 1. `query`.
 This will query for a dashboard with the name pattern like this: KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>